filakhtov/gentoo-use-docs/app-text/poppler.md

 It is safe to disable the flag.

+### gpgme
+Pass the `-DWITH_Gpgmepp=true` option to the `cmake` command.
+Enable GpgME (GnuPG Made Easy) backend to enable support for digital signature validation for PDF files.

+It is saf to disable this flag.

 ### introspection
 Pass the `-DWITH_GObjectIntrospection=true` (`false` if disabled) option to the `cmake` command.
 Generate and install the `Poppler-0.18.gir` GIR metadata file to provide dynamic bindings for the `libpoppler-glib` (Glib Poppler frontend) library to languages other than C using the GObject Introspection framework.